q-Casimir and q-cut-and-join operators related to Reflection Equation Algebras: Introduction

-Note that for any admissible Hecke symmetry $R$ the RE algebra $\LL(R)$ is isomorphic to its modified counterpart $\hLL(R)$.
-Their isomorphism is realized by the following connection of the "generating matrices" (denoted respectively $L$ and $\hL$) of these algebras \be L=I-(q-\qq)\hL. \ee However, this isomorphism fails in the limit $q \to 1$.
-Also, note that as $R\to P$ the algebra $\LL(R)$ tends to $\Sym(gl(N))$, while the algebra $\hLL(R)$ tends to that $U(gl(N))$.
+Note that for any {\it Hecke symmetry} $R$ the RE algebra $\MM(R)$ is isomorphic to the modified RE algebra $\hLL(R)$.
+Moreover, for a Hecke symmetry $R$ the algebras $\MM(R)$ and $\hLL(R)$ can be treated as the same RE algebra written in two different sets of generators $m_i^j$ and $\hl_i^j$ connected with each other by a simple linear shift: \be M=I-(q-\qq)\hL. \ee Nevertheless, we shall distinguish these two versions of the RE algebra and use the different notation $\MM(R)$ and $\hLL(R)$ for them.
+One of the reasons is that the substitution (\ref{iso}) is singular at the limit $q \to 1$ and, consequently, we get different classical limits $q\to 1$ for $\MM(R)$ and $\hLL(R)$.
+Indeed, if $R\to P$ as $q\to 1$, the algebra $\MM(R)$ tends to $\Sym(gl_N)$, whereas the algebra $\hLL(R)$ tends to $U(gl_N)$.

-For any admissible Hecke symmetry $R$ the algebra $\hLL(R)$ (respectively $\LL(R)$) has a large center and the algebraic structure of the center is similar to that of the algebra $U(gl(N))$.
-In particular, this center is generated by the elements $\Trr \hL^k$ (respectively $\Trr L^k$).
-Besides, for the algebra $\LL(R)$ it is possible to define $q$-analogs of the partial derivatives $\pa_i^j:=\pa_{l_j^i}$ in its generators via the quantum double (QD) construction (see the next Section).
-In the full analogy with the classical case we have the relation $\hL=L D$, where $D=\|\pa_i^j\|$ is the matrix composed of the quantum partial derivatives.
-Consequently, the elements of the modified RE algebra are represented by $q$-analogs of differential operators.
+For any $GL_N$ type Hecke symmetry $R$, the algebra $\hLL(R)$ (respectively $\MM(R)$) has a large center similar to the center of the algebra $U(gl_N)$.
+In particular, the center is generated by the elements $\Trr \hL^k$ (respectively $\Trr M^k$), called the power sums.
+Besides, it is possible to define $q$-analogs of the partial derivatives $\pa_i^j$ in the algebra $\MM(R)$.
+In the full analogy with the classical case, the matrix $\hL=MD,$ where $D=\|\pa_i^j\|$, generates the modified RE algebra $\hLL(R)$, which is similar to the enveloping algebra\footnote{If a Hecke symmetry $R$ is a deformation of the usual flip $P$ (for instance, it comes from $U_q(sl_N)$ or it is a Cremmer-Gervais symmetry), the algebra $\hLL(R)$ can be treated as a two parameter deformation of the algebra $\Sym(gl_N)$.
+The quasi-classical counterpart of this deformation is a Poisson pencil, generated by two brackets (see \cite{GPS1}).
+By contrast, the QG $U_q(gl_N)$ is isomorphic to $U(sl_N)$ as an algebra, only its coalgebraic structure is deformed.} $U(gl_N)$.

-Moreover, the algebra $\hLL(R)$ possesses a family of finite dimensional representations similar to that of the algebra $U(gl(N))$.
-In particular, for any partition $\la\vdash k$ we can construct a finite dimensional representation $\pi_{\la}$ of the algebras $\hLL(R)$ in the space $V_\lambda\subset V^{\otimes k}$, $\forall k\in {\Bbb Z}_+$.
-Then, similarly to the classical case the central elements of $\hLL(R)$ give rise to the $q$-Casimir operators acting in these representations.
-Hopefully, for a generic $q$ these operators are scalar\footnote{This property follows from the Schur lemma provided the representations $\pi_{\la}$ are irreducible.
-In fact, we can claim that it is so only if the initial Hecke symmetry is a deformation of the usual flip and $q$ is generic.
-In general, the question of irreducibility is an open problem.}.
-Note also, that the RE algebra admits representations different form $\pi_\la$, in particular, they can be indecomposable.
-Some examples of these representations were constructed in \cite{S}.